Main Content

 HOME BASE FOR HOLLYWOOD'S POWER PLAYERS

 With over $8.3 billion in luxury real estate sold, The Altman Brothers bring the leverage, discretion, and results you need to navigate Studio City real estate.
-Whether you're exploring hillside estates, architectural new builds, or a quiet off-market opportunity, they have the network to make it happen.

 Call 310.819.3250 or email to connect with the team trusted by LA's most strategic buyers and sellers.